 These direct contributions ripple through the economy.
 As such, the economic contributions of Oregon Cultural Trust eligible cultural nonprofits extend far beyond their own spending.
 Indeed, through additional supply-chain and consumption-driven spending, the total economic impacts associated with eligible cultural nonprofits amount to over $1.2 billion in sales, including almost $470 million in income and 14,900 jobs in 2011.

 And to alleviate any misguided thoughts that the tax credit takes away from worthy health and safety programs this economic activity generated an estimated $57.2 million in tax and fee revenues for state and local governments.

-Cultural grants have provided thousands of dollars creating jobs and value for Central Oregon arts and cultural non-profits over the past ten years.
+Cultural grants have provided thousands of dollars creating jobs and value for

 THE TAX CREDIT:

 By allowing donors to match a monetary gift to one of the 1,326 participating cultural non-profits with a gift to OCT, the donors get the match back via a credit to their state taxes.
 This means a $50 donation to the OCT and a matching $50 donation to any number of cultural nonprofits results in a $50 credit in taxes owed to the state for the Trust donation and the other $50 eligible for a charitable deduction off state and federal taxes.
 Individuals can receive the tax credit up to $500, $1,000 for couples filing jointly and $2,500 for corporations.

 Note: Hundreds of organizations in Central Oregon qualify to receive a gift in this manner including Arts Central,